Host Terms and Conditions

 We are not qualified to provide advice on health and safety or fire risk matters.
-It is your responsibility to ensure that any requirements (including under the Regulatory Reform (Fire Safety) Order 2005) are complied with.
+It is your responsibility to ensure that any requirements (including under the Regulatory Reform (Fire Safety) Order 2005 or Fire (Scotland) Act 2005 and the Fire Safety (Scotland) Regulations 2006 in relation to Scottish properties) are complied with.
 Our maintenance policy and services will extend to the utility and aesthetics of the Property but we will not be responsible for resolving health and safety or fire hazards unless these are obvious to our staff and fall within our maintenance policy (as supplied to you by us from time to time).
 We accept liability for damage to the Property and contents to the extent that such damage is directly caused by us or a Guest, provided that such damage is recoverable under our insurance policy.
 We recommend that you check your existing insurance to ensure that it covers your personal liability including your liability to a Guest as this is not covered by our policy.
 Our insurance will not cover any prosecution or fine imposed if you fail to comply with your obligations under the Regulations.
 You may be liable for a fine or for more serious penalties if you fail to comply with these obligations.

 If you have any concerns about any regulations relating to fire or health and safety then please let us know and we will introduce you to a third party partner organisation qualified to inspect your Property in order to advise about fire risks, health and safety and any remedial work which needs to be undertaken.
 If we incur related costs we will either charge you for these in advance or (at our sole discretion) deduct such costs from your licence fees.